writer/writer-framework/docs/docs/custom-components.md

 ### Try them

 The folder containing the generated files, e.g. `my_custom_bubbles`, can now be placed in the `extensions/` folder of any Streamsync project.
 It'll be automatically detected during server startup.

+### Distribute your components

+You can distribute your components on pypi.
+For this to work, your project must contain a package whose name starts with `streamsync_` and this package must contain an ``extensions`` folder.

+The template [`FabienArcellier/streamsync_bubblemessage`](https://github.com/FabienArcellier/streamsync_bubblemessage/tree/master) provides a skeleton to simply create a package without needing to understand the details of compilation.

+come and promote your components on the [forum](https://github.com/streamsync-cloud/streamsync/discussions) or on [discord](https://discord.gg/sn677E3Pd3)